When you think of the film industry, you immediately think, “Lights, camera, action!” But that might be all you think about, right?

 So how does a film get distributed to a major studio, film festivals, and eventually a theatrical release?
 The answer to all these questions and more is film distributors.

-Film distributors are the crucial connection between producers and exhibitors.
+Film distributors are the crucial connection between film producers and exhibitors.
 They must be able to identify the film’s target audience.

 And they have to come up with creative ways to market the film so it can achieve box office success.
 You might think you’ve never heard of a film distribution company before.